rkm0959/Inequality_Solving_with_CVP/README.md

 - The *scaling* method (obviously) increases the runtime of the LLL.
 - It seems like sometimes SVP gives better results than CVP...
 - If failed, it's a good idea to try a different scaling by observing the failed output.

-## Simple "tricks"

-- Inequalities with `(mod n)` things can be done by adding a dummy variable and multiplying `n`

-- After retrieving solution, you *must* note that the values retrieved are scaled.

-- If you want to retrieve the value of a certain variable, add a simple constraint to it.

-- For example, if you want `d`, add a constraint like `0 <= d <= n` to the matrix/lb/ub.

-- Most of these "tricks" are relatively obvious, and they are used in the example solutions.

-- A good way to decide whether this method is feasible is considering "entropy".

-- For some notes on entropy, check out [Mystiz's writeup on Example Challenge 5.](https://mystiz.hk/posts/2021-02-28-aeroctf/)